FAQ

 Many of our personal dogs are actually very friendly and enjoy attention and pets from strangers, with permission from their handler.
 Some are more neutral, stable and safe in public but don't care about anyone except the handler.
 We do not own any dogs that are unsafe to take in public, that are at risk to bite unprovoked.

-Do Benchmark Dobermans have dog aggression?
+Do Benchmark Dobermanns have dog aggression?

 Dobermans are very prone to SSA- Same Sex Aggression- and most tend to be dog social as puppies and become less tolerant of strange dogs as they mature, specifically dogs of the same gender or dogs with an unstable energy.
 Ours fit the breed norms, most have some degree of SSA, and are standoffish with dogs they don't know.
 Our girls can all be together inside but we limit who is allowed outside together.
 Some of our boys fit that description as well.
 None of our dogs are outright dog aggressive.